 1263: Chapter House completed.

-1264: Salisbury adopts the Feast of Corpus Christi–although its celebration as a feast may have been as late as 1317.
+1264: Salisbury adopts the Feast of Corpus Christi–although its introduction into the Sarum liturgy may have been as late as 1317.

 c.
 1265: Cloister completed.